Highlights

 -

-Homes took longer to sell, showing that buyers remained selective despite stronger sales activity.
+Homes took longer to sell, confirming that buyers remained selective despite stronger sales volume.

 -